- Places to Explore

 The Sue Store sells a mind-boggling assortment of dinosaur-related merchandise.

-The lobby of the museum includes the Corner Bakery.
-The dining room tucked in the back comes with sparkling views of the lake and the Museum Campus.
+Tucked in the back, the dining room comes with wonderful views of the lake and the Museum Campus.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US